 Search Tools And Navigation

-A marketplace distinct is a big stock with a variety of offerings, which requires a robust search and navigation system to help customers find exactly what they need.
+An eCommerce marketplace distinct is a big stock with a variety of offerings, which requires a robust search and navigation system to help customers find exactly what they need.

 A convenient and commonly used feature is filters.
 Your buyers should be able to filter not only by such general things as price, brand or category but by product options specific to products of the given category.
 Such filtering tool narrows down search results to just a few products that match the buyers’ requirements.

 However, there are other tricks to simplify the search process.
 When filters are not an option, you can ask your store visitors to fill in a quick survey and offer a list of products or services based on their answers.